Financial Planning

 The costs of studying away from Kent State will vary widely, depending on length and destination.
 In most cases, studying abroad (internationally) will cost more and require more planning than studying in domestic locations like Washington, D.C., or Columbus.
 The cost of studying abroad for short-term trips (i.e., less than a semester) generally ranges from $3,500 to $5,000 (including airfare, lodging and tuition costs).
 Semester-long study abroad costs are affected by many variables: For example, if you are a commuter student living at home, lodging will be a new cost.
 If you are living on campus, lodging may not cost more (and in some cases may cost less).

 If you receive financial aid, you may be able to apply it to airfare, lodging and other program fees.
 Scholarships, tuition waivers and GI Bill funds may also apply to study abroad opportunities.
 The best first step: Schedule a Financial Aid advising appointment through KSU Advising.
 When scheduling, please select the group Education Abroad – Office of Global Education and then select Financial Aid.
 Available appointments for the next two weeks will be shown.
 If you do not see an available date/time that works for you, please email finaideducationabroad@kent.edu with your name, Banner ID, date and time you’d like to meet, and what you’d like to discuss.
-For all other advising, please visit the One Stop for Student Services on the main floor of the University Library.
+For all other advising, please visit the Financial, Billing and Enrollment Center in the University Library.

 Scholarships